De'Vante Bausby: Arizona Cardinals

 On October 30, 2020, Bausby signed with the Arizona Cardinals.
 After playing one game versus the Miami Dolphins, he was waived by the Cardinals who planned to place him on their practice squad.

 Denver Broncos (second stint)

 On November 10, 2020, Bausby was claimed off waivers by the Broncos.

 Las Vegas Raiders

 On June 17, 2021, Bausby signed with the Las Vegas Raiders.
 On August 16, 2021, Bausby was released by the Raiders.

 New England Patriots

 On October 27, 2021, Bausby was signed to the New England Patriots practice squad.

 New Jersey Generals

-Bausby was selected with the third pick of the eighth round of the 2022 USFL Draft by the New Jersey Generals of the United States Football League (USFL).
+Bausby was selected by the New Jersey Generals of the United States Football League (USFL) with the third pick of the eighth round of the 2022 USFL draft.

 Washington Commanders

 Bausby signed with the Washington Commanders on August 4, 2022, but was released on August 16.

 Arlington Renegades

 On November 17, 2022, Bausby was drafted by the Arlington Renegades of the XFL.
 Against the Vegas Vipers in week one, he recorded a pick six with almost four minutes left in the game to put the Renegades up 22–14.
 That score and the team's eventual stop on the 2-point conversion attempt by Luis Perez propelled them to a 22–20 win.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.